Trump withdraws National Guard from D.C.; curfew lifted by de Blasio in NYC

 "We have a Constitution and we have to follow that Constitution," said Powell.

-In New York City, Mayor Bill de Blasio announced on Sunday that the city was lifting its curfew which had previously been planned to be implemented from 8 p.m. through 5 a.m.
-Monday.
+In New York City, Mayor Bill de Blasio announced on Sunday that the city was lifting its curfew, which had previously been planned to be implemented from 8 p.m. through 5 a.m.
+Monday, and introduced a series of police reforms, including shifting funding from the NYPD to social services for communities of color.

-The decision followed a legal threat against extending the curfew from the New York American Civil Liberties Union and New York Police Department Commissioner Dermont Shea saying curfews were nott effective during an appearance on NBC's Today show.
+The decision to lift the curfew followed a legal threat against extending the curfew from the New York American Civil Liberties Union and New York Police Department Commissioner Dermont Shea saying curfews were not effective during an appearance on NBC's Today show.

 "The problem is, people need to listen to a curfew and that's not going to happen first and foremost.
 If people think it will they don't understand what's going on," Shea said.